 Working capital visibility

-In response to feedback from our clients, we have developed an easy to deploy Working Capital Edition of our flagship financial BI Solution - BigHand Quantum.
-The firm-wide dashboards highlight the most important WIP and Debt/ AR metrics for better financial visibility to support business decision making.
+In response to feedback from our clients, we have developed an easy to deploy Working Capital Edition of our flagship financial BI Solution - BigHand Business Intelligence.
+The firm-wide dashboards highlight the most important WIP and Debt metrics for better financial visibility to support business decision making.

-To find out more about this new solution and how BigHand can get you up and running in a matter of days, or to attend one of our upcoming our webinars, visit your regional landing page:
+To find out more about this new solution and how BigHand can get you up and running in a matter of days, visit: BigHand Business Intelligence Working Capital Edition

 Gartner, Inc. survey ‘CFO Actions in Response to COVID-19’